`homeboy runner`

 --cwdmust be an absolute path under the configuredworkspace_root. - Omitting

---cwdon an SSH runner uses the runnerworkspace_root. --require-path <path>preflights one or more runner-side paths before execution.
-Use it when a command references a lab worktree path so missing controller-only paths fail with a structuredrequire_patherror instead of an empty command failure.--project <id>feeds the runner trust policy project allowlist check.--sshis the explicit diagnostic fallback whenconnectis unavailable; daemon execution is preferred because it records job metadata and supports artifact-oriented workflows.- Diagnostic SSH output serializes as
+--cwdon an SSH runner uses the runnerworkspace_root. --sync-workspace <local-worktree>snapshots a controller-side worktree first, including dirty edits allowed by the normal snapshot safety excludes, then executes from the returned runnerremote_path.
+It is mutually exclusive with--cwdbecause Homeboy owns the execution cwd for that one command.--require-path <path>preflights one or more runner-side paths before execution.
+Use it when a command references a lab worktree path so missing controller-only paths fail with a structuredrequire_patherror instead of an empty command failure.--project <id>feeds the runner trust policy project allowlist check.--run-id <id>sets the persisted controller-side runner-exec run id for ad hoc evidence commands.
+When omitted, Homeboy derives a run id prefix from the command domain, such astrace-matrix-summary.--sshis the explicit diagnostic fallback whenconnectis unavailable; daemon execution is preferred because it records job metadata and supports artifact-oriented workflows.- Diagnostic SSH output serializes as

 mode: "diagnostic_ssh"and does not include job/event evidence. - Raw SSH execution remains intentionally explicit and should not be used as production Lab/offload evidence; use connected daemon or reverse broker execution for job/event/artifact-compatible output.